Dissected new iPhones reveal Intel, Micron, Toshiba parts

 “For memory – Apple obviously competes with Samsung and wants to reduce their reliance as much as possible – so totally consistent that we’d see Toshiba for NAND flash storage and Micron for DRAM,” Morningstar analyst Abhinav Davuluri said.

-IFixit technicians also found components from companies including Skyworks Solutions (SWKS.O), Broadcom (AVGO.O), Murata (6981.T), NXP Semiconductors (NXPI.O), Cypress Semiconductor (CY.O), Texas Instruments (TXN.O) and STMicroelectronics (STM.BN) among others.
+IFixit technicians also found components from companies including Skyworks Solutions, Broadcom, Murata, NXP Semiconductors, Cypress Semiconductor, Texas Instruments and STMicroelectronics among others.

 Reporting by Arjun Panchadar, Sonam Rai and Munsif Vengattil in Bengaluru; Editing by Patrick Graham and Anil D'Silva